thiagola92/la-stopwatch/README.md

   - `StopwatchNS`
   - `Stopwatch`

 While both measure using nanoseconds, the second option convert nanoseconds to `timedelta` before returning any time measurement.
-All examples will be using `Stopwatch` but both have the same methods, but you should expect only integers when dealing with `StopwatchNS`.
+All examples will be using `Stopwatch` but both have the same methods, you should expect only integers when dealing with `StopwatchNS`.

 Time start when `Stopwatch` is created.
 ```python